 Strategic Growth Council: MPO Sustainable Community Strategy Self-Assessment

-This important project will include meetings with the state’s 18 MPOs and facilitating a self-assessment of their RTP/SCS processes; documenting and evaluating the first round of SCSs; and recommending approaches and strategies to help MPOs improve their collaboration, lower costs, track implementation progress, and improve State support.
-A key part of this project will include working with the state’s 18 MPOs to come to a common understanding of what was learned during the first round of RTP/SCSs; what worked and what needs to be improved; and how the RTP/SCS, RHNA, EIR processes should proceed during subsequent RTP/SCS cycles.
-The results of this process will be summarized in a report that highlights lessons learned and best practices from the first round of RTP/SCSs, suggests solutions to identified issues and challenges, and recommends strategies to improve future RTP/SCS process and outcome.
-We are joined in this effort by Kittelson & Associates and Rincon Associates.
+As part of this project we met with the state’s 18 MPOs and facilitated a self-assessment of their RTP/SCS processes; documented and evaluated the first round of SCSs; and recommended approaches and strategies to help MPOs improve their collaboration, lower costs, track implementation progress, and improve State support.
+A key part of this project included working with the state’s 18 MPOs to come to a common understanding of what was learned during the first round of RTP/SCSs; what worked and what needs to be improved; and how the RTP/SCS, RHNA, EIR processes should proceed during subsequent RTP/SCS cycles.
+The results of this process were summarized in a report that highlights lessons learned and best practices from the first round of RTP/SCSs, suggests solutions to identified issues and challenges, and recommends strategies to improve future RTP/SCS process and outcome.
+We were joined in this effort by Kittelson & Associates and Rincon Consultants.

 StanCOG Sustainable Communities Strategy and Regional Housing Needs Allocation

-In collaboration with Kittelson Associates, we are working with the Stanislaus Council of Governments (StanCOG) to prepare the 2014 Regional Transportation Plan (RTP) and Sustainable Communities Strategy and Environmental Impact Report (EIR).
-Pursuant to SB 375, StanCOG’s RTP must now include policy, action, financial, and environmental elements.
-For the first time it will include a Sustainable Communities Strategy (SCS) component and be coordinated with the Regional Housing Needs Allocation (RHNA).
-Mintier Harnish’s role in this project is to prepare an SCS that demonstrates how GHG reduction targets will be met through integrated land use, housing, and transportation planning.
-This entails the development of alternative RTP growth/land use scenarios (i.e., SCS scenarios) in coordination with and relative to the typical RTP infrastructure based funding allocations scenarios and RHNA allocation process.
-The land use scenarios will be developed using the land use allocation software tool Envision Tomorrow.
-Mintier Harnish is also responsible for concurrent completion of the RHNA methodology and allocation process.
+In collaboration with Kittelson Associates, we assisted the Stanislaus Council of Governments (StanCOG) in preparing the 2014 Regional Transportation Plan (RTP) and Sustainable Communities Strategy and Environmental Impact Report (EIR).
+Pursuant to SB 375, StanCOG’s RTP was required to include policy, action, financial, and environmental elements.
+For the first time, the updated RTP/SCS included a Sustainable Communities Strategy (SCS) component and that was coordinated with the Regional Housing Needs Allocation (RHNA).
+Mintier Harnish’s role in this project was to prepare an SCS that demonstrated how StanCOG would meet its GHG reduction targets through integrated land use, housing, and transportation planning.
+This entailed the development of alternative RTP growth/land use scenarios (i.e., SCS scenarios) in coordination with and relative to the typical RTP infrastructure based funding allocations scenarios and RHNA allocation process.
+The land use scenarios were be developed using the land use allocation software tool Envision Tomorrow.
+Mintier Harnish also concurrently prepared the RHNA methodology and facilitated the allocation process.

 TCAG Regional Housing Needs Assessment

-We are working with the Tulare County Association of Governments (TCAG) to prepare the Regional Housing Needs Assessment (RHNA) for the 2014-2023 planning period.
+We worked with the Tulare County Association of Governments (TCAG) to prepare the Regional Housing Needs Assessment (RHNA) for the 2014-2023 planning period.
 The RHNA is a required statewide process to address housing issues related to future growth.
 The RHNA is the plan that assigns to each jurisdiction within Tulare County its “fair share” of unmet housing needs as well as future projected housing needs by income group.
-TCAG is also in the process of preparing the 2014 Regional Transportation Plan (RTP).
-The 2014 RTP will, for the first time, include an Sustainable Communities Strategy (SCS) component and be coordinated with the RHNA, as required by SB 375.
-We are working with TCAG staff and the cities and county within Tulare County to develop the RHNA consistent with the RTP/SCS.
+TCAG was also in the process of preparing the 2014 Regional Transportation Plan (RTP).
+The 2014 RTP , for the first time, included an Sustainable Communities Strategy (SCS) component which was coordinated with the RHNA, as required by SB 375.
+We worked with TCAG staff and the cities and county within Tulare County to develop the RHNA consistent with the RTP/SCS.

 SJCOG Sustainable Communities Strategy

-In collaboration with Kittelson Associates, we are working with the San Joaquin Council of Governments (SJCOG) to prepare the 2012 Regional Transportation Plan (RTP) and Sustainable Communities Strategy.
-Pursuant to SB 375, SJCOG’s RTP must now include policy, action, financial, and environmental elements.
-For the first time it will include a Sustainable Communities Strategy (SCS) component and be coordinated with the Regional Housing Needs Allocation (RHNA).
-Mintier Harnish’s role in this project is to work with SJCOG staff to prepare SCS alternatives, evaluate the SCS alternatives using RTP performance measures, and develop a preferred SCS.
-This entails the development of alternative RTP growth/land use scenarios in coordination with and relative to the typical RTP infrastructure based funding allocations scenarios and RHNA allocation process.
-The land use scenarios will be developed using the land use allocation software tool Envision Tomorrow.
+In collaboration with Kittelson Associates, we assisted the San Joaquin Council of Governments (SJCOG) in preparing the 2014 Regional Transportation Plan (RTP) and Sustainable Communities Strategy.
+Mintier Harnish’s role in this project was to work with SJCOG staff to prepare SCS alternatives, evaluate the SCS alternatives using RTP performance measures, and develop a preferred SCS.
+This entailed the development of alternative RTP growth/land use scenarios in coordination with and relative to the typical RTP infrastructure based funding allocations scenarios and RHNA allocation process.
+The land use scenarios were developed using the land use allocation software tool Envision Tomorrow.